What Roads and Conditions Can I Expect?

 Then, we continued 10 km on the Road 129 before turning right.
 We continued for another 10 km, where we connected on the QL1 highway.

-Antonio got his tire busted, so David and Lovel waited for him on the nearby gas station for half an hour.
+Antonio got his tire busted, so David waited for him on the nearby gas station for half an hour.
 We also had some hot tea, as the rain has started pouring.
 This was the moment when we knew – this was going to be a ride!

 Now, on the QL1A, after riding for 2,5 km there will be two bridges en route to Hoi An/Da Nang.
 We crossed the left bridge to the village on the DT611 countryside road.